tianocore/edk2/edk2/BaseTools/ReadMe.txt

 3. Output Files:
   An extended INF file with possible auto-generated EntryPoint.c, CommonHeader.h/CommonHeader.txt, depending on options and module contents.
 4. Prerequisite:
    a.
-The workspace directory must be specified either by environment variable or –w option.
+The workspace directory must be specified either by environment variable or -w option.
    b.
 The Framework Database file must exist to specify the available packages in current workspace.
       Two possible locations are: (The first location overrides the second)
             $(WORKSPACE)\Tools\Conf\FrameworkDatabase.db